Email Processing in Lua

 ctx.modifier.repack()

--- Schedule some parts of a message at the specified path
+-- a message part at the specified path (or

--- (or the entire message if the part does not exist)
+-- the entire message if the part does not exist)

 ctx.modifier.repack('/1/2/3')